-- 2. Do any of the following: - Move a window between screens: Drag the window, or hold the pointer over the green button in the top-left corner of the window, then choose "Move to." - Use the sidebar on iPad: With your finger or Apple Pencil, tap icons in the sidebar to show or hide the menu bar , the Dock , or the keyboard .
-Or tap one or more modifier keys, such as Ctrl , to use keyboard shortcuts. - Use the Touch Bar on iPad: With your finger or Apple Pencil, tap any button in the Touch Bar.
+2. Do any of the following:

+- Move a window between screens: Drag the window, or hold the pointer over the green button in the top-left corner of the window, then choose "Move to." - Use the Touch Bar on iPad: With your finger or Apple Pencil, tap any button in the Touch Bar.
 The buttons available vary depending on the app or task. - On iPad, switch between the Mac desktop and the iPad Home Screen: To show the Home Screen, swipe up from the bottom edge of your iPad.
-To return to the Mac desktop, tap the Sidecar icon in the Dock on your iPad. - 3.
-When you're ready to stop using your iPad, tap the Disconnect icon □ at the bottom of the sidebar on iPad.
+To return to the Mac desktop, tap the Sidecar icon in the Dock on your iPad. - Change the screen arrangement or mirror the displays (macOS Ventura): Choose Apple menu > System Settings, then click Displays in the sidebar.
+On the right, scroll down, then click Arrange. - Change the screen arrangement or mirror the displays (macOS 10.15 to 15.2:): Go to Apple menu > System Preferences, click Displays, then make your changes. - 3.
+When you're ready to stop using your iPad, do one of the following: